We know that staying hydrated is critical for bodily function, preventing fatigue and helping to stay focused and alert.

 Add the Infused Ice Cubes into your water and enjoy the subtle release of flavours from the ice cubes.

 While we're not opposed to coffee, it's important to know that caffeine is a diuretic and too much coffee can directly affect our hydration.
-For every caffeinated beverage, you should aim to drink 2 extra glasses of water.
+For every caffeinated beverage you drink, you should aim to drink 2 extra glasses of water.

 This BePure Turmeric Latte recipe also helps to reduce inflammation while boosting your immunity.
 Great for when making changes to your health.

 Dandelion Root Tea